-Fun ways have recently emerged of speeding up these recovery times between exercise sessions - one of which involves the use of infrared.
+Fun ways have recently emerged to speed up these recovery times between exercise sessions, one of which involves the use of infrared.

 Not only does infrared light pass through tissues, joints and muscles to relieve small pains and loosen joints, but by heating our tissues it also accelerates muscle recovery times.

 That's why the Under Armor sportswear company has created a set of high-tech sheets which allows the body to recover energy while you sleep.

 The particularity of the set is given by the mineral materials incorporated in the microfiber fabric, which reflect the infrared directly on the body.
 Staying under the infrared sheets is like taking a "light bath", irrigating the body and muscles for faster physical recovery from tiredness and muscle fatigue.